If you came to our house during dinner time a few years ago, you’d see me reminding my kids to “sit down in the chair” several times.

 Don’t feel like you have to battle with your kids over food when nature will do all the work for you.

-To give you another example, here in Japan–where I live–kids and teachers and even the principal are served the same meal for school lunch.
+To give you another example, back when we lived in Japan, kids and teachers and even the principal are served the same meal for school lunch.
 Everyone eats the same exact meal together.
 Take it or leave it.

 Here’s the crazy part…

 All the kids eat it.
 They don’t get dessert or a second meal choice because “they don’t like it.”
-When kids experience the natural consequence of hunger, they learn to appreciate food and eat what’s offered.
+When kids experience the natural consequence of hunger, they adapt.

 Remove the junk.